pmarkert/hyperpotamus/README.md

       message: "But this one does"
 ```

+If you give your scripting step a name, then other actions can jump to that step.
+By default, each action supports an `on_success` or `on_failure`
+property.
+Normally if an action succeeds, processing continues to the next step.
+If the action fails, then an error is raised and processing stops.
+By setting the on_success and on_failure value for an action to the name of another request, the execution flow will jump to that step appropriately.

-Notice the extra parameters for the last request (the method and form elements).
+Also, notice the extra parameters for the last request (the method and form elements).
 Hyperpotamus makes use of the
-[request module](https://github.com/request/request), so almost all of the supported options will work.
-This includes custom headers,
+[request module](https://github.com/request/request), so almost any option supported by [request](https://github.com/request/request) will work.
-cookies, posting JSON or Form URL Encoded data, uploading files, and setting up proxy servers.
+This includes custom headers, cookies, posting JSON or Form URL Encoded data, uploading files, and setting up proxy servers.

-Name your requests, and you can jump to that request with an on_success or on_failure directive from another action.
-You can also jump to the
-"END" to finish your script early.
+#### JSON scripts

-#### Of course, JSON is also valid YAML, so if you roll that way, this script is equivalent
+Of course, JSON is also valid YAML, so if you roll that way, this script is equivalent to the previous one.

 ```yaml
 [
   {